In this article, we'll look at how to write and manage CSS in Ruby on Rails 7 applications.

 Run bin/dev to start the Rails server and the yarn build process.

 Propshaft is a new asset pipeline library for Rails.
-It's not the default yet, but it will probably replace Sprockets as the default some time in the future.
+It's not the default yet, but it will replace Sprockets as the default in Rails 8.

 It's a much simpler library than sprockets.
 It assumes assets will be processed and bundled by Node.js bundlers or served directly to browsers.